 Who it’s for: Frequent Amazon shoppers and those interested in the service’s award-winning original series.

 Amazon started by selling books online, and now it’s the Walmart of the internet.
-A few years ago the company broke into the media streaming market with Prime Video, and with free two-day shipping, if you order a lot of stuff from Amazon, this streaming service is a no-brainer.
+A few years ago, the company broke into the media streaming market with Prime Video. there’s also free two-day shipping, so if you order a lot of stuff from Amazon, this streaming service is a no-brainer.

-Amazon’s streaming site started off as a pay-per-view service, but has expanded to include a large library of on-demand video streaming to Prime subscribers.
-Amazon has been using its industry clout to sign partnerships with companies like Epix and Warner Bros., older HBO series, as well as creating its own popular exclusives like The Grand Tour, The Man in the High Castle, The Tick, and The Marvelous Mrs. Maisel.
+Amazon’s streaming site started off as a pay-per-view service but has expanded to include a large library of on-demand video streaming to Prime subscribers.
+Amazon has been using its industry clout to sign partnerships with companies like Epix, Warner Bros., and HBO, as well as create its own popular exclusives like The Grand Tour, The Man in the High Castle, The Tick, and The Marvelous Mrs. Maisel.

 Price: $8 per month with ads, $12 per month ad-free, $40 per month for live and on-demand TV.